arewadataScience/ArewaDS-Machine-Learning/README.md

 **Duration: 6 weeks**

 - The second part of the fellowship is all about Data Science.
-Y

 - You'll learn to clean, visualize, and analyze data, which are key steps in any data science project.